Become an S&T Policy Fellow

 Get published.
 Sci on the Fly is a fellow-run, high-traffic blog to which STPF fellows may contribute.
 Many fellows also have opportunities with their host office to publish reports and other media.

-Learn about career opportunities in academia, nonprofit, government, and the private sector at our annual career summit, and via the Fellows Careers listserv.
+Learn about career opportunities in academia, nonprofit, government, and the private sector at the fellows' career summit and via a fellows' career listserv.

 Get involved with AAAS.
 The American Association for the Advancement of Science offers a wealth of resources from career services and events, to volunteer opportunities and late-breaking science news and analysis.
 Many of these resources are particularly useful to DC locals who can participate in person.